go-vela/vela-tutorials/plugins/go/README.md

 ## Executable

-Now that we have the program to accomplish our plugin's task, we need to compile the code to produce an executable binary for our target platform:
+Now that we have the program to accomplish our plugin's task, we need to compile the code to produce an executable binary for the target platform:

 ```sh
 GOOS=linux GOARCH=amd64 CGO_ENABLED=0 go build -o vela-sample
 ```

-**NOTE: Please ensure you compile your program for the right target platform.
-If you don't, your plugin may fail to properly run and produce unclear error messages.**
+**NOTE: Please ensure the program is compiled for the right target platform.
+If it's not, the plugin may fail to properly run and produce unclear error messages.**

 ## Image

 Once we have the executable needed to accomplish our plugin's task, we need to create a Dockerfile to produce an image.

-This image should contain our binary and be setup to run that binary when the plugin is executed.
+This image should contain the binary and be setup to run that binary when the plugin is executed.

 A sample of this file is provided [here](Dockerfile).

 ## Publishing

-In order to run our plugin in a pipeline, we'll need to make sure we build and publish it to a Docker registry:
+In order to run the plugin in a pipeline, we'll need to make sure we build and publish it to a Docker registry:

 ```sh
 # build the image